qwc-services/qwc-services.github.io/src/topics/Search.md

     }
 ]
 ```

-When activating a search to a theme, you can either:
+Where:

-* Add the search name to the `default` list, resulting in the search always being active.
+* `default` lists the search facets enabled by default.
-* Add the search name to the `layers` object, resulting in the search being active only if the theme layer `<layer_name>` is present in the theme.
+* `layers` providides a mapping of facets which are enabled whenever the theme layer `<layer_name>` is visible on the map.

-2. Create `Search facet` resources in the Admin GUI for the desired facet names.
+Next, create `Search facet` resources in the Admin GUI for the desired facet names.

   * To manage layer search permissions, you can create a `Search facet` with name `dataproduct`.
   * You can create a wildcard `Search facet` resource by setting the name to `*`.
 This is useful to assign permissions for all available facets with one single resource.

-3. Add permissions on the newly created resource
+Finally, create permissions for the newly created resources and regenerate the service configuration.
-4. Re-generate the services configurations with the `Generate service configuration` button